 In February 2021, the compensation committee adopted stock ownership guidelines for our executives to better align our executives' interests with those of our stockholders.
 Guidelines are determined as a multiple of the executive's base salary.
 The CEO guidelines are established as three times the CEO's base salary and guidelines for other NEOs are one times such executive's base salary.
+Shares underlying unvested stock options, as well as stock options or restricted stock units subject to performance-based goals, do not count toward the ownership guidelines.
 As part of these guidelines, we require NEOs who do not yet meet the ownership guidelines to retain 50% of any Twist equity acquired (net of taxes) through the exercise of stock options or the vesting of time-based or performance-based awards until the ownership level is achieved.